Background & training

 Time & Tide (in development)

 This is an ambitious tallship concept that develops on from my work for Kneehigh in 2021 (The Hoss's Lament, below).
 Part build, part performative musical & vocal narrative touring work, and part almanac / published outcome, this complex piece will explore our age-old and ever-changing relationship with the sea and the tides; it articulates untold women's stories; and it will appear on the very highest tides each month in a different village, town or city with maritime connections.
-A 4-5 date pilot in Cornwall in spring / summer 2023 will procede a SW region & wider UK tour in 2024, from Cornwall, up through Devon & North Somerset to Avon, London and beyond.
+A 4-5 date pilot in Cornwall will precede a SW region & wider UK tour hopefully in 2024, funding permitting, from Cornwall, up through Devon & North Somerset to Avon, London and beyond.